durthu/LabCaveMediationSDK_Unity/README.md

 LabCaveMediation.SetConsentStatus(true);
 ```
 ### IAPs Event (SDK 2.12 and above)
 >We offer the following optional methods to record purchase events (and associate revenue to them) and calculate your LTV (Ads + IAPs).
+Make sure you only send us IAPs that have been correctly validated, otherwise the LTV calculation might get affected.
 This feature is completely independent of the ads integration.
 ```java
 public static void PurchaseEvent(float revenue, string currency, string productId, string orderId){}